Circles in the spectrum and the geometry of orbits: a numerical ranges approach: Introduction

-The Arveson's (and Connes') result has been put in a much broader setting here.
-In particular, within our framework, we are able to treat \emph{arbitrary} bounded operators under Arveson's spectral assumption, and to obtain the next result on this way, proved as Theorem \ref{circlegeneral} in Section \ref{circles} below.
+The Arveson's result has been put in a much broader setting here.
+In particular, within our framework, we are able to treat \emph{arbitrary} bounded operators under Arveson's spectral assumption, and to obtain the next result on this way.
 Related statements can be found in \cite{MullerCrelle}. \begin{theorem} Let $T$ be a bounded linear operator on $H$.
-The following statements are equivalent. \begin{itemize} \item [(i)] $\TT$ belongs to the essential approximate point spectrum of $T$;
+The following statements are equivalent. \begin{itemize} \item [(i)] $\TT$ is contained in the essential approximate point spectrum of $T$;

 \item [(ii)] for all $\e>0$ and $n\in\NN$ there exists $x\in H$ such that

 and

 \item [(iii)] for all $\e>0$ and $n\in\NN$ there exists $x\in H$ such that